alensiljak/cashier/README.md

 Automatic deployment is triggered when the Release branch is updated.

-Manual deployment is done using `netlify-cli` (an NPM package installed globally).
+Manual deployment is done using `netlify-cli` (an NPM package installed globally - `pnpm i -g netlify-cli`).
 Run `netlify deploy` from the root project directory.
 This requires netlify.toml.
 Otherwise, run from dist/pwa directory.
 To deploy the Prod version, run `netlify deploy --prod`.

 # Cashier Ecosystem